amo-2012/assignments-1102/homework-5.1.md

 //  if not, then return 'Ret' (ln 44)if Hooks AND Notxml AND string 'set' in Hooks AND "......."
 //  OR:   apply Elem.setAttribute to Name, Value plus empty string and then return the Value
 ```

+// Feb 20 no changes - testing  c9